-Another Australia Day, and fortunately for us, Sherry Sufi has released yet another brilliant piece on Indigenous affairs.
-Enjoy the following, but more importantly, happy Australia Day to all!
+Ahead of Australia Day in 2017, Sherry Sufi has released yet another excellent piece for us on Indigenous affairs.
 “Reconciliation or Revenge?”, The Spectator, January 21, 2017: For a decade, a national apology was sought from Prime Minister John Howard.
-For a decade, he refused… Continue reading Reconciliation or Revenge?
+For a decade, he refused to provide one on the basis that most Australians were… Continue reading Reconciliation or Revenge?

 “The myth of Aboriginal Exceptionalism”, xyz.com, November 26, 2016: Unless perhaps you live in the Mesolithic Period in an outback Aboriginal community, you will no doubt have heard of the City of Fremantle’s recent decision to move Australia Day and rename it to One Day to make it a ‘culturally-inclusive alternative’.
 Unless you’re insane, you… Continue reading The myth of Aboriginal Exceptionalism